lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-01-15-explaining-ai.md

 {% include figure.html
    src="/assets/images/posts/ml/explaining/vanilla-saliency.jpg"
-   alt="Input images and saliency activation maps, considering their most activating units." figcaption="Figure 11.
-Input images and saliency activation maps, considering their most activating units." %}
+   alt="Input images and saliency activation maps, considering their most activating units." caption="Input images and saliency activation maps, considering their most activating units." %}

 So the network clearly points out for the right regions in the dalmatian, bear and the golden retriever.
 The other ones seem a little blurred.